Pattern System: Habits, identity, and internal loops.

 Individual Lens

 You can get curious about what a pattern is doing for you under stress, without excusing harm.
 You work at the level of the loop, not only the label.
 You connect pattern to state and input so the system has a real alternative to the old default.
+You expect backsliding under new load and do not read it as total failure.
+You ask what the environment signaled and what the system was trying to protect.
+Inconsistency is not always a moral failure; it is often a conflict between a new story and an old loop that still fits the old load.

 Organizational Lens